-This might not seem like a skincare product, but think about the sheets you sleep on right now.
-They’re likely made from cotton, or some kind of blend, right?
-Well, these fabrics are absorbent, and can actually take moisture from your skin while you sleep.
-So your skincare products you just applied in your night time ritual are slowly soaking into your pillow overnight.
+This might not seem like a skincare product but think about the sheets you sleep on right now.
+They're likely made from cotton or a blend, right?
+These fabrics are absorbent and can take moisture from your skin while you sleep.
+So the skincare products you just applied in your nighttime ritual can soak into your pillow overnight.

-Silk, on the other hand, does not absorb moisture like other fabrics.
-It’s also naturally hypoallergenic, so allergy sufferers can rejoice; and it is also antibacterial and biodegradable.
+On the other hand, silk does not absorb moisture like other fabrics.
+It's naturally hypoallergenic—allergy sufferers can rejoice—and it is also antibacterial and biodegradable.